 If you do make it across the roundabout (there are, thankfully, pedestrian tunnels), then you can go up inside the Arc de Triomphe to the roof and enjoy the view.
 Turns out there are a lot of places in France to get good views!

 It would be improper of me to talk about Paris without mentioning the food.
 France is a country which is obsessed with good food.
 There is a good reason the Michelin star system began here.
-There are endless places to eat, to suit all budgets.
+There are endless places to eat in Paris, to suit all budgets.